 Acts of the Apostles 26:15-18

-In essence this is Pauline soteriology - to bring salvation to mankind by proclaiming the message of Jesus, to open their eyes, to transfer them from darkness to light, from the power of Satan to God, to receive forgiveness of sins and a place among the people of God!
-The Gospel event of Christ communicates the reality of salvation!
+Paul continues: I preached that they should repent and turn to God and demonstrate their repentance by their deeds (Acts 26:20).
+In essence this is Pauline soteriology - to bring salvation to mankind by proclaiming the message of Jesus, to open their eyes, to transfer them from darkness to light, from the power of Satan to God, to receive forgiveness of sins and a place among the people of God.
+The Good News of Jesus Christ leads one to salvation!

 The Letters of St. Paul reflect his conversion experience on the road to Damascus.

-St. Paul used the word metanoia for repentance in four Epistles.
-In addition to Romans 2:4 above (in Greek), "Do you not realize that the kindness of God is meant to lead you to repentance?", he wrote in 2 Corinthians 7:9-10: "I rejoice now, not because you were saddened, but because you were saddened into repentance; for you were saddened in a godly way, so that you did not suffer loss in anything because of us.
+St. Paul used the word metánoia for repentance in three Epistles.
+The Greek phrase above is Romans 2:4 - "Do you not realize that the kindness of God is meant to lead you to repentance?"
+Paul wrote in 2 Corinthians 7:9-10: "I rejoice now, not because you were saddened, but because you were saddened into repentance; for you were saddened in a godly way, so that you did not suffer loss in anything because of us.
 Godly sorrow brings repentance that leads to salvation and leaves no regret, but worldly sorrow brings death."
-Paul uses the verb form of metanoia in 2 Corinthians 12:21, expressing sorrow over sinners who have not repented of their sins.
+Paul employed the aorist participle form of metánoia - μετανοησáντων - in 2 Corinthians 12:21, expressing sorrow over sinners not having repented of their sins.
 In 2 Timothy 2:25 Paul advised "It may be that God will grant them repentance that leads to knowledge of the truth."
-Metanoia is also noted three times in the Letter to the Hebrews.

 Repentance for St. Paul means one has faith in God through Christ Jesus, which leads one to obedience and discipleship.

 Justification by Faith